 And yet, as the flames of war spread, new threats emerged.
 With the world’s focus diverted to conventional warfare, extremist groups, long relegated to the fringes of society, saw their chance to rise.
 From the deserts of the Middle East to the jungles of Southeast Asia, insurgencies grew bolder, challenging both weakened governments and occupying forces.
 In some regions, warlords replaced governments altogether, creating lawless territories where only might made right.

-As 2026 dawned, the conflicts showed no signs of abating.
 World War III had begun not with a singular attack, but with the collapse of the global order itself.